ndiamant/blackboxProject/README.md

 testParse2.py - uses plyj parser to parse java files from readbytes.py

 Users will need to install [plyj](https://github.com/musiKk/plyj) to use testParse2.py.
-I will rename these files at some point.
 Users should not upload database files.